 Now let’s dig in, in a little more detail!

-The granddaddy of internet advertising, Google AdWords isn’t just the world’s largest online ad platform – it’s an integral part of the Internet itself.
+The granddaddy of internet advertising, Google Ads isn’t just the world’s largest online ad platform – it’s an integral part of the Internet itself.

 You’ve probably heard the joke that Google is an advertising business that happens to own a search engine, but this isn’t actually far from the truth.
 Google gets the lion’s share of its billions of dollars of annual revenue from its online advertising, which in turn has enabled the company to stay on the bleeding edge of search technology.